 CriteriaBack to TopCultivars and other plant germplasm developed with the use of these funds must be unencumbered by intellectual property rights for agreements with entities other than WARF and WCIA.
 Exceptions may be made after negotiations by WARF.
 The review committee will consider the prospects for the proposal to yield a commercial product in the near future, alternate sources of funding for the development work, potential marketability for the product and expected revenue return, previous successes and progress from prior funding from this source and the scope of the project relative to the scientists’ overall germplasm program.

-ContactsBack to TopFor additional information, see the full call for proposals or contact:
+QuestionsBack to TopFor additional information, see the full Call for Proposals or contact: